arthurtham/oss-elephpant-mission-2/README.md

 1. Critical Thinking
 2. (Work in progress!)

+# Credits
+- Senior Game Designer and Programmer: Margaret Staples
+- Junior Game Designer and Programmer: Arthur Tham
+- Cirriculum Designer: Jayla Watje
+- Japanese Translator: Amoretta Cockerham

 # Installation
+The project is available under the **releases** section of the repository.

-After cloning the repository to your local computer, install the extension's dependencies by opening your command prompt/terminal, navigating to the extension's local directory, and running:
+Alternatively, you can clone the repository to your local computer, and install the extension's dependencies by opening your command prompt/terminal, navigating to the extension's local directory, and running:
 ```
 npm install
 ```